MananDesai54/blockchain-ethereum/README.md

 # Type of tokens
 - ERC55
     - ERC-1155 is a unique token that supports non-fungible (NFTs) and fungible tokens.
 It's faster and more efficient to use in batch token transfers.
 Developed by Enjin, it is called, “the next generation multi-token standard.”
 ERC-1155 can use a single contract to make various types of NFTs.
+- ERC Token 20 (Useful for Our ProsperCoin)
+    - This is a fungible type of token so basically all tokens are of the same value.
+So your  token and my token is same
+- ERC Token 721
+    - This is a NFT kind of token so basically every token has a different value as it’s non fungible.
+So your token and my token are of different value.
+- ERC Token UTXO
+    - This is a UTXO type token, UTXO is Unspent TxN Output.
+In this for spending money we need to transfer all the money then required will be spent and remaining will be sent as an output.
+Bitcoin uses UTXO based strategy.
+So if you need to send 5 tokens and you have 10 then all 10 tokens will be sent and after txn will be successful the remaining 5 unspent tokens will be returned as output
 # Bugs

 - getting value of storage variable or returned variable is empty array why?